martydill/ios-queryable/README.md

 #ios-queryable is an Objective-C category that provides IQueryable and IEnumerable-like functionality to Core Data.

 Tired of writing boilerplate Core Data code?
-Miss LINQ? ios-queryable is for you!
+Can't live without LINQ? ios-queryable is for you!

 It supports query composition and deferred execution, and implements a subset of IEnumerable's methods, including where, take, skip, orderBy, first/firstOrDefault, single/singleOrDefault, count, any, and all.